-The IETF Standards Track solution for MPLS Transport Profile (MPLS-TP) Linear Protection is provided in RFC 6378, draft-ietf-mpls-pscupdates and draft-ietf-mpls-tp-psc-itu.
+The IETF Standards Track solution for MPLS Transport Profile (MPLS-TP) Linear Protection is provided in RFCs 6378, 7271, and 7324.

 This document describes the pre-standard implementation of MPLS-TP Linear Protection that has been deployed by several network operators using equipment from multiple vendors.
-At the time of publication these pre-standard implementations were still in operation carrying live traffic.
+At the time of publication, these pre-standard implementations were still in operation carrying live traffic.

 The specified mechanism supports 1+1 unidirectional/bidirectional protection switching and 1:1 bidirectional protection switching.
-It is purely supported by MPLS-TP data plane, and can work without any control plane.
+It is purely supported by the MPLS-TP data plane and can work without any control plane.